PRX/crier.prx.org/README.md

 docker-compose start db

 # ... and run migrations against it
-docker-compose run app migrate
+docker-compose up db # the database has to be running docker-compose run app migrate

 # Create SQS (and SNS) configuration